CharlyMartin/portfolio/src/data/bio/long.md

 I fell into web development at an unfortunate moment: back in 2015 when I was about to graduate with my Master's in Management from [Toulouse Business School](https://www.tbs-education.com/program/master-in-management/program-overview/).
-I started playing with basic HTML and CSS during my free time to scratch my itching curiosity; it planted a seed and began to make me question my long-term career plans.
+I started playing with basic HTML and CSS during my free time to scratch my itching curiosity.
+It sparked a new interest in me and began to make me question my career plans.

 Fast-forward to a few months later.
 I was about to move to Paris to look for my first job as a fresh graduate when my dad told me he had been diagnosed with cancer.
 A bad one.
 I canceled Paris, the job hunt, and put my career plans on hold.
 I moved back to my hometown to be by his side and help him through his treatment.